cometbft/cometbft/spec/consensus/bft-time.md

 a faulty process cannot arbitrarily increase the Time value.

 In the context of CometBFT, time is of type int64 and denotes UNIX time in milliseconds, i.e., corresponds to the number of milliseconds since January 1, 1970.
-Before defining rules that need to be enforced by the CometBFT's consensus protocol (Tendermint), so the properties above holds, we introduce the following definition:
+Before defining rules that need to be enforced by Tendermint, the consensus protocol adopted by CometBFT, so the properties above holds, we introduce the following definition:

 - median of a Commit is equal to the median of `Vote.Time` fields of the `Vote` messages, where the value of `Vote.Time` is counted number of times proportional to the process voting power.
 As